spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 # External JavaScript
-## Third Party JavaScript Libraries
-## Not Handled by Google Closure Compiler
+## Not handled by Google Closure Compiler

 !SLIDE